divergentmedia/divergentDocumentation/EditReady/EditReady.md

 To remove EditReady, simply drag it to your trash.

 ## Registering ##
 When you first launch EditReady, it will run in trial mode, which will only transcode the first minute of each clip.
-To lift this restriction, you must purchase an unlock key from <http://store.divergentmedia.com>, or purchase a copy from the Mac App Store.
+To lift this restriction, you must purchase an unlock key from <http://store.divergentmedia.com>.

 If you've already purchased EditReady, click the "Enter Key" button and enter your name and key exactly as it is shown in your registration information.
 You may display this menu at any time by selecting "Registration" from the EditReady menu.
 Make sure you don't have any extra spaces or other stray characters in the "key" field, as this can cause the key to be rejected.